chrultrabook/docs/src/docs/installing/macos-hibernation.md

 # macOS Hibernation

 macOS by default will try to use hibernation after sleeping for a predetermined amount of time.
-Some fixes in the `config.plist` are required though in order to take advantage of this:
+Some fixes in the `config.plist` are required in order to take advantage of this:

 - Disable `Booter->Quirks->DevirtualiseMmio`
 - Set `Misc->Boot->HibernateMode` to `Auto`